geojeff/sproutcore-utils/vim-sproutcore/README.md

 I'll update as I test...

+As of Jan.
+2011, I have not been using this, but have been using a vim plugin for WebStorm.
+However, sometimes I do use macvim and am interested still.
+Recently, in irc, got a message from user devcorkvince:

+devcorkvince> geojeff, to add sproutcore.snippets and auto load it on javascript files,
+              you just need to rename it javascript-sproutcore.snippets

 Added a test.js file, which contains the snippet triggers for sproutcore snippets.
 Copy this file and edit the copy to test snippet completion.